ska-sa/spead2/doc/recv-chunk-group.rst

   stream's batch statistics pointer will be passed.
 For the ready callback, the `batch_stats` parameter may also be null (currently this can only happen during :cpp:func:`spead2::recv::chunk_stream_group::stop`).
-- Data can be lost, even if the member streams are all lossless, if a stream falls behind the others.
-A lossless mode may be added in future.
 - Two streams must not write to the same bytes of a chunk (in the payload, present array or extra data), as this is undefined behaviour in C++.